RayanHnide/Ryan_Portfolio/README.md

 # Portfolio Webseite

 This is a portfolio website built using React, Tailwind CSS, and TypeScript.
-The website showcases my skills and projects as a full-stack developer.
-For the contactform i used a backend, which is build on node.js and express.
+The website showcases my skills and projects as a front-end developer.

 ## Demo

 <img src="./screenshot.jpg" alt="Screenshot" width="1080"/>

-You can also check out the live demo of the portfolio website [here](https://alpaycelik.dev).

 ## Features